 Digital tools like telemedicine and electronic patient records have been transforming healthcare for years now.
 The pandemic has only accelerated that process—sometimes exponentially.

-RGP Healthcare VP Mikhail Gorbatenko recently provided insights in this Q&A into how digital transformations are rapidly changing the face of healthcare and what positive impact this could mean for practitioners.
+Healthcare revenue cycle expert Mikhail Gorbatenko shared insights about how digital transformations are rapidly changing the face of healthcare and what positive impact this could mean for practitioners.

 What are you seeing specifically when it comes to healthcare’s digital transformation?